 Derek went to school at Richmond High and played hockey, baseball and lacrosse in Richmond.
 He studied at UBC, graduating in political science.

 His family owned and operated a grocery store for almost 30 years and Derek continues to operate the real estate and property management business begun by his late father, as well as running his own real estate company.

-Growing up in Richmond has been such a positive aspect of Derek’s life that he and Margaret are now raising their children, Natalie and Zachary here too!
-Both children were born in Richmond Hospital, where Margaret works as a physician, in 2001 and 2004 respectively.
-Margaret and Derek are active members of the community and want to remain participating in the growth of the City of Richmond.
-Derek has property and business interests in Richmond as well
+Growing up in Richmond has been such a positive experience that Derek and Margaret are now raising their children, Natalie and Zachary, here too.
+Both children – now teens – were born in Richmond Hospital, where Margaret works as a physician.
+Margaret and Derek are active members of the community and want to continue participating in the growth of the City of Richmond.

 “I want to see Richmond continue it’s reputation as being the Canadian City where it’s population has the longest life span.
 Furthermore, I embrace the vision of Richmond being the most appealing, livable and well-managed community in Canada.
 This is my hometown and I want to make it the best place to live!”

-Derek is Chair of the Community Safety Committee, and is a member of the following Standing Committees of Council: Finance; General Purposes and Public Works and Transportation.
-He is the Council representative to the Economic Advisory Committee; the Richmond Parking Advisory Committee; the Richmond Intercultural Advisory Committee, the Richmond Heritage Commission; the West Richmond Community Association; the Richmond Public Library Board (alternate); and the Minoru Seniors Society.
+Derek is Vice Chair of the Community Safety Committee, and is a member of the following Standing Committees of Council: Finance; General Purposes and Public Works and Transportation.
+He is the Council representative to the Economic Advisory Committee, the Richmond Intercultural Advisory Committee, the Richmond Heritage Commission, the Hamilton Community Association, the Richmond Public Library Board (alternate) and the Minoru Seniors Society.

-Most recently, Derek has been named Chair of the Minoru Major Facility Building/Project Advisory Committee.
+Most recently, Derek has been named Chair of the Minoru Major Facility Stakeholder Advisory Committee.